griffin-38/cdk-mini-project/README.md

-# DevOps Mini-Project
+# Infrastructure Mini-Project

-Welcome to the DevOps (CDK) Mini-Project!
-This challenge is crafted to assess your proficiency in AWS Networking, AWS CDK, Docker, TypeScript, and Python through practical, hands-on tasks.
-Below is a detailed guide to help you understand the expectations for your project submission.
+Welcome to the Infrastructure Mini-Project Mini-Project to create an AWS Fargate service using the AWS CDK!
+This challenge is designed to help you learn and enhance your skills in AWS Networking, AWS CDK, Docker, TypeScript, and Python through practical, hands-on tasks.
+This project serves as an opportunity to grow your understanding of key DevOps/Infra concepts and technologies by working through real-world scenarios.

 ## Project Overview

-Initially crafted in haste to validate concepts, the application’s infrastructure was made directly accessible from the internet, which was suitable for a prototype.
-Your task is to enhance the security and infrastructure setup of this web application to ensure it is only accessible via a load balancer.
-This project will challenge your skills in:
+Originally developed as a quick prototype to validate concepts, the application's infrastructure was directly accessible from the internet.
+Your challenge is to improve the security and infrastructure setup so that the application is only accessible via a load balancer.
+This hands-on project will guide you through learning how to:

 - AWS Networking
 - AWS CDK